roxannejoncas/homepage/_posts/2019-10-05-lemongrass.md

 She laughed.
 “It’s true.
 I rarely have *any* fun myself.”
 “I doubt that’s true.
 You just had a blast talking to that wonderful young man.”
 “Yes, charming.
 But not to smart.
 He didn’t seem to understand what the words *I’m gay* mean.”
-I reveled internally about her casually mentioning that she’s into women.
+I revelled internally about her casually mentioning that she’s into women.
 “Can’t expect too much of him.”
 I handed her my teacup, she took a tentative sip.
 Her eyes widened, releasing their full emerald shine in the afternoon sun.
 “It’s delicious!” she said.
 “I know.”
 “You really should patent it.
 Or start a café or something.”